Cinthia527687/Listing_4_16_1412_Project/Listing_4_16_Project_1412_README.md

 Since markdown was new it was a bit of a challenge.
 After I got my repository working it was a lot easier from there.
 The countless mess-ups and redos were worth it in my opinion.
 Now I have a better idea of what to do for the next part of this assignment.
 It certainly will help furture assignments easier to do.
 The only thing that would be challenging is writing the code.
-Although, I'm sure I can figur it out.
+Although, I'm sure I can figure it all out.